ddrohan/mobile-app-dev-labs/session05/lab/md/step03.md

  ![](../img/lab503.png)

- We can now go ahead and implement the necessary code to add this fragment to the 'Home Screen' so navigate to your <b>Home</b> activity class and see can you get the add feature working?
+ We can now go ahead and implement the necessary code to add this fragment to the 'Home Screen'.
+We won't implement the actual logic just yet, we'll just get the 'Add' screen loading, so navigate to your <b>Home</b> activity class and see can you get the add feature to load the relevant screen.